 Kelly began her career as an Assistant State Attorney in Daytona Beach before taking a job as an Assistant Public Defender to practice criminal defense where she proudly served thousands of clients facing misdemeanor and felony charges.
 Today, Kelly serves as Assistant City Attorney for her lifelong home.

 When not practicing law, Kelly enjoys reading, going to the beach, and spending time with her dogs and her husband.

 Board Advisor & Other Responsibilities

-In addition to assisting the City Attorney in all assigned matters, The Assistant City Attorney serves as the primary advisor to the St. Augustine Police Department, Code Enforcement, Adjustments, and Appeals Board, the General Employees' Retirement Board, the Police Officers' Retirement Fund Board, the Lincolnville CRA Steering Committee, and the Street Tree Advisory Committee.
+In addition to assisting the City Attorney in all assigned matters, Ms. Alston serves as the primary advisor to the St. Augustine Police Department, Code Enforcement, Adjustments, and Appeals Board, the General Employees' Retirement Board, the Police Officers' Retirement Fund Board, the Lincolnville CRA Steering Committee, and the Street Tree Advisory Committee.

-The Assistant City Attorney prosecutes all municipal code violations as well as coordinates and assists outside counsel in multiple litigation matters involving the City and represents the City in all Land Use and Environmental Dispute Resolution petitions.
+Ms. Alston prosecutes all municipal code violations as well as coordinates and assists outside counsel in multiple litigation matters involving the City.